SAT Math vs. ACT Math

 ACT Math vs SAT Math: Which one is right for you?

-The place to start is by comparing your score results after taking an official, timed practice test of each.
-You may take one free practice test of each (SAT and ACT), which are offered each weekend at our offices and satellite locations.
+The place to start is by taking an official, timed practice test of each, then comparing your score results.
+Summit offers free practice SAT and ACT, which are offered each weekend at our offices and satellite locations.
 Your free practice test includes a complimentary follow up consultation to guide you through the Score Report analysis and to provide counsel on which test is best for you and how/when to start prepping.